replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 To use the SDK API to check for available application updates and provide customer-specific upgrade instructions:

-1. From your admin console application, call the `api/v1/app/updates` endpoint to return available updates for the application instance.
+1. From your application, call the `api/v1/app/updates` endpoint to return available updates for the application instance.
 Use the response to display available upgrades for the customer.

    ```bash
    curl replicated:3000/api/v1/app/updates